Jairo Henríquez

-Jairo Mauricio Henríquez Ferrufino (born 31 August 1993) is a Salvadoran professional footballer who plays as a midfielder for USL Championship club Colorado Springs Switchbacks and the El Salvador national team.
+Jairo Mauricio Henríquez Ferrufino (born 31 August 1993) is a Salvadoran professional footballer who plays as a midfielder for Salvadoran Primera Division club Águila and the El Salvador national team.

 Club career

 Turín FESA

-Henríquez was formed in Turín FESA.
+Henríquez started his youth career at Turín FESA.
 He came to play professionally for the club in 2013.

+Tlaxcala

+During the early part of 2014.
+Henríquez joined Liga Premier de México club Tlaxcala.
+Despite a great start to the 2014 Clausura, even scoring in a victory against Potros UAEM, his team was eliminated in the semifinals of the playoffs, after a 3-1 aggregate defeat against Cimarrones de Sonora.

 FAS

 In January 2015, Henríquez signed with FAS.
-Henríquez scored a crucial goal in a 1–1 draw against Águila, in the first leg of the quarter-finals of the Apertura 2016 at the Estadio Óscar Quiteño, in November 2016.
-However, FAS lost 1–3 on aggregate.
+In November 2016, he scored a crucial goal in a 1–1 draw against Águila, in the first leg of the quarterfinals of the Apertura 2016, at the Estadio Óscar Quiteño.
+Nonetheless, FAS lost 1–3 on aggregate.

 Municipal Limeño

 Henríquez signed with Municipal Limeño for the Clausura 2018.

 Santa Tecla

-Henríquez signed with Santa Tecla FC for the Apertura 2018.
+On 22 May 2018, Henríquez signed with Santa Tecla FC for the Apertura 2018.
 Henríquez scored a crucial goal in a 3–2 win against Águila in the Estadio Juan Francisco Barraza, on 5 December 2018.
+On 16 December 2018, his team won the Apertura 2018, by defeating Alianza 2–1 in the final.
+On 30 April 2019, Santa Tecla defeated Audaz 1–0 in the final of the c.

+Chalatenango

+In the summer of 2019, Henríquez joined Chalatenango for the Apertura 2019.

+Águila

+Henríquez joined Águila on 13 May 2021.

+Colorado Springs Switchback

+On 1 June 2022, Henríquez joined Colorado Springs Switchbacks on an undisclosed deal.
+On 13 June 2023, he was included in the team of the week in the USL.

 International career

+Henríquez was called up to the 2013 FIFA U-20 World Cup.
 He was called up to the El Salvador team for the 2015 CONCACAF Gold Cup, where he played in El Salvador's second game against Costa Rica.